 Can we deduce what’s on a person’s mind merely by reading the body language of their feet?
-That is the question this post attempts to answer.
+That is the question this article attempts to answer.

 When we communicate with others, we focus our attention mainly on their words and facial expressions.
 We pay little, if any, attention to gestures of the body and when it comes to feet, we almost never look at them.

 Thus, our feet often give away our true feelings without us being aware of it.
 As a result, a body language expert won’t find it difficult to understand what’s on your mind merely by looking at your feet.

 Body language of pointing feet

-In any situation where we’re interacting with others, the direction in which we point our lead foot (the right one, mostly) reveals the direction in which we want to go.
+In a situation where we’re interacting with others, the direction in which we point our dominant foot reveals the direction in which we want to go.
 It doesn’t matter whether we’re standing or sitting.